-And so it begins, this post to end all posts: Yesterday I went out on the street with my bags, all seven of them, after going for my last chaotic, crowd-slowed run around Hangzhou’s West Lake.
-Still sweaty after my shower (such is June in Hangzhou) and looking for all the Chinese world like the most ridiculously over-packed foreign tourist to ever stay at such a low-class hotel (good ol’ 7 Days Chain Hotel!), I stood there, in morning “high peak” traffic, and executed my best limp-wristed hand wave.
+And so it went, my last moments in Hangzhou: I went out on the street with my bags, all seven of them, after going for my last chaotic, crowd-slowed run around Hangzhou’s West Lake.
+Still sweaty after my shower (such ever is June in Hangzhou), and looking for all the Chinese world like the most ridiculously over-packed foreign tourist to ever stay at such a low-class hotel (good ol’ 7 Days Chain Hotel!), I stood there, in morning “high peak” traffic, and executed my best limp-wristed hand wave.

 My cab driver, my deliverer from panicked mid-morning South Boachu Road to the calm mid-day Hangzhou Xiaoshan Airport, was a middle-aged, talkative lady from Henan, an outsider in Hangzhou like myself, although she’d lived there much longer.
-We talked: about how her two sons were now allowed to attend Hangzhou schools, due to changes in how the government regulates internal immigrants to China’s wealthy cities like herself.
+As always with cab drivers, we talked: about how her two sons were now allowed to attend Hangzhou schools, due to changes in how the government regulates internal immigrants to China’s wealthy cities like herself.
 With this change, she could keep her family together with her in Hangzhou, and her sons’ future prospects were much brighter.
 I then told her I was re-joining my wife and two-year-old son in the States.

 She: “Oh, you have a son!
 Does he speak Chinese now?”